-43. State Sales and Use Taxes
+Article 34.
+State Sales and Use Taxes

-Grantees are reminded that the governing cost principles cited in Article 12 limit the allowability of taxes to those the organization is required to pay.
+Grantees are reminded that the governing cost principles limit the allowability of taxes to those the organization is required to pay.
 Grantees must avail themselves of any tax exemptions for which any activities supported by Federal funds may qualify, including any applicable exemptions from State or local sales and use taxes on the purchase of goods and services made with NSF grant funds.